 A paring disc pump within the disc centrifuge bowl converts the rotational momentum of the fluid into pressure.
 This pressure causes the liquid to discharge out of the bowl.

-In this article we discuss the benefits of centrifuge backpressure, methods to create backpressure and disadvantages of backpressure.
+In this article, we discuss the benefits of centrifuge backpressure, methods to create backpressure, and the disadvantages of back pressure.

-Centrifuge backpressure enables higher separation efficiency and therefore, better results.
-The backpressure also has some operational benefits to the centrifugation.
+Centrifuge backpressure enables higher separation efficiency and, therefore, better results.
+The backpressure also has some operational benefits to centrifugation.

 By applying backpressure, the discharge liquid in the outlet chamber accumulates.
 This accumulation of fluid causes a fluid layer within the paring disc housing area.
 The adequate depth of this fluid layer ensures immersion of the paring disc in the centrate.

 Therefore, the paring disc pump can perform its function of pumping out the separated fluid.